Ed Carpenter (racing driver): USAC Sprint Car Series

-In 2001 Carpenter began competing in the USAC Sprint Car Series in the No. 1111 TG Racing car.
-At the season-ending USAC Sprint Legends Classic at Salem Speedway, Carpenter had the 3rd fastest qualifying time, finished 6th in the first heat and won the "Semi" race.
-In the feature race Carpenter took the lead with 10 laps to go and won.
-Carpenter finished 12th in the final point standings.
-In 2002 Carpenter drove for Sinden Racing, where he took one win during the season, and finished 19th in the final point standings.
+In 2001, Carpenter began competing in the USAC Sprint Car Series in the No. 1111 TG Racing car.
+At the season-ending USAC Sprint Legends Classic at Salem Speedway, Carpenter had the 3rd fastest qualifying time, finished sixth in the first heat and won the "Semi" race.
+In the feature race, Carpenter took the lead with ten laps to go and won.
+Carpenter finished twelfth in the final point standings.
+In 2002 Carpenter drove for Sinden Racing, where he took one win during the season, and finished nineteenth in the final point standings.

 North American Auto Racing Series

 In 2000 Carpenter competed in the North American Auto Racing Series-sanctioned NAMARS National Midget Championship series in the No. 3C TG Racing car.
 Carpenter attempted to qualify for the Chili Bowl at Tulsa Expo Center, considered to be the "biggest Midget race of the year".
 Carpenter failed to qualify for the qualifier and missed the feature race as a result.